-About a week or so ago, my friend Julie had contacted me asking for cheese suggestions for a platter that she needed to prepare for an event she was attending.
+About a week or so ago, my friend Julie contacted me asking for cheese suggestions for a platter that she needed to prepare for an event she was attending.
 I messaged her back with a selection of cheeses that I thought would be a nice variety for her to use.

 The next day she texted me this picture of her beautiful cheese tray that she had prepared.

 I absolutely love the way her tray turned out and just had to share her beautiful design!
 And it got me thinking about the elements of the perfect cheese tray.
-(By the way, she totally nailed it with this gorgeous display!)

-First lets talk about the pièce de résistance.
+First let’s talk about the pièce de résistance.
 The Cheese!

 - Use a variety of different textures: soft, semi soft, firm and hard cheeses.
 Moist, creamy, dry, etc..

 - Variety of flavors: Mild to pungent, herbs, smoked, wine soaked.

 - Different milk sources: Cows milk, goats milk, sheeps milk

 - Temperature: Be sure to serve cheeses at room temperature for maximum flavor and texture.

 - Fresh fruits: Red grapes, apple slices, pear slices, figs, berries, apricots, cherries